-In the terrestrial bookmaking sector 209 self-exclusions were in place across the whole Jersey estate during 2022, a decrease from 321 in 2021 (206 in 2020).
-As an individual must self-exclude from several operators if they wish to stop gambling, inspections have confirmed duplication in these numbers, e.g. the same person across six operators - this can cause some distortion of the figures.
+In the terrestrial bookmaking sector 187 self-exclusions were in place across the whole Jersey estate during 2023, an decrease from 209 in 2022 (321 in 2021).
+As an individual must self-exclude from several operators if they wish to stop gambling, inspections have confirmed duplication in these numbers, e.g. the same person across four operators - this can cause some distortion of the figures.
 Therefore, the self-exclusion figure noted above will represent a much smaller group of people who have elected to exclude across the estate.
-We know there were 128 'new' self-exclusions made over 2022 (95 in 2021), with 55 returning to gambling after the self-exclusion period lapsed.
+We know there were 106 'new' self-exclusions made over 2023 (128 in 2022), with 38 returning to gambling after the self-exclusion period lapsed.

-The number of unsuccessful self-exclusion breaches (self-excluded persons identified while attempting to gamble) increased again to 40, from 29 in 2021 (21 in 2020).
-There were 5 transactions recorded for self-excluded persons managing to gamble, the same as 2020.
+The number of unsuccessful self-exclusion breaches (self-excluded persons identified while attempting to gamble) increased again to 61, from 40 in 2022 (29 in 2021).
+There were 26 transactions recorded for self-excluded persons managing to gamble, significantly up from 5 last year.

-Last year it was noted that the recorded number of staff interactions with customers had increased significantly from 796 in 2020, to 2877 in 2021.
-This year that has gone down to 1266, but it remains a significant number and continues to reflect a more active approach taken by LBO staff in addressing concerns to customers in relation to their gambling.
+In 2022 it was noted that the recorded number of staff interactions with customers had increased significantly from 796 in 2020, 2877 in 2021 and 1266 in 2022.
+This year that has again increased to 1972, reflecting the more active approach taken by LBO staff in addressing concerns to customers in relation to their gambling.
 However, as with self-exclusions, this number does not always reflect separate individuals and is more probably a statistic of recurring interaction with some customers.
-Interaction can also include a request for proof of identification which, more often than not, is a response to the Think 21 initiative, for example proof of age requests increased from 317 in 2020 to 504 in 2021 and now stands at 541 for 2022.
-Individuals unable to prove age increased from 37 in 2020 to 103 in 2021 and now stands at 89.
-To that end, a decreasing trend in 'proof of age' requests must be balanced against the increasing number of 'interactions' which give customers an opportunity to reflect (and pause or stop) their gambling.
+Interaction can also include a request for proof of identification which, more often than not, is a response to the Think 21 initiative, for example proof of age requests increased from 317 in 2020, 504 in 2021 and 541 for 2022.
+This year, 2023 has seen a small reduction to 416.
+Individuals unable to prove age was 37 in 2020, 103 in 2021 and 89 in 2022.
+This figure has also slightly decreased to 77.
+A decreasing trend in 'proof of age' requests must be balanced against the increasing number of 'interactions' which give customers an opportunity to reflect (and pause or stop) their gambling and reflects the greater risk of occurance of problem gambling over under age gambling.